bioinfocz/scdrake/README.md

 ## Vignettes and other readings

-See <https://bioinfocz.github.io/scdrake> for a documentation website.
+See <https://bioinfocz.github.io/scdrake> for a documentation website, where links to vignettes below become real :-)

   - Get started: `vignette("scdrake")`
   - Pipeline overview: `vignette("pipeline_overview")`